slost1/L2jServer/L2_GameServer_T1/README.txt

 NOTE: This short guide is for a L2J Server. http://l2jserver.com

 If you received this file as a part of a packaged or bundled build:

 L2J only supports L2J software obtained directly from L2J sources.

 What this means is, if you obtained L2J from a source other than our SVN or nightly distribution, you need to get support from where you got the files.
 We are unable to provide any technical assistance for unsupported software packages.
-The software may have virii, cause security problems, or even send your personal information to remote servers without your express consent.
+The software may have viruses, cause security problems, or even send your personal information to remote servers without your express consent.
 We cannot recommend the use of any of these packages on a server.